MetricStream/SQLBuilder/docs/Rationale.md

 ```

 We will discuss various ways to add `ResultSet` objects later.
-What is important to understand here is that these
+What is important to understand here is that every
-`ResultSet` objects are consumed.
-Thus, duplicating the `assertEquals` line will result in a test failure because the
+`ResultSet` object is only used for a single `SQLBuilder#getResultSet` call.
+Thus, duplicating the `assertEquals` line
-second call to `countChildren` will return `1` as explained above.
-One way to test multiple conditions is:
+will result in a test failure because the second call to `countChildren` will return `1` as explained above.
+One way to
+test multiple conditions is:
 - Java
 ```java
 MockResultSet children = MockResultSet.create("getPersons", "name,age", "Peter,12", "Paul,11", "Mary,15");